SargamDesign/sargam-colors/README.md

         └── dark.css
 ```

-Folder `tokens/` is a single source of truth (SSOT), stored in the GitHub repo, and synced with Figma colors styles.
-Sargam colors use the tech-agnostic JSON format as SSOT.
-To generate various web or app-specific requirements [Style Dictionary](https://github.com/amzn/style-dictionary) (Dev dependency) will be used.
+`tokens/` folder serves as the single source of truth (SSOT), residing within the GitHub repository and synchronized with Figma's color styles or variables.
+(To maintain a tech-agnostic approach, Sargam Colors employs the JSON format for the SSOT.)

+For generating various web or app-specific requirements, [Style Dictionary](https://github.com/amzn/style-dictionary) will be utilized.

-To modify colors values or to add new sequential scales go to `tokens/global/`.
-To modify current theme or to add a new theme go to `tokens/themes/`.
-To modify generated CSS variables use SASS functions and mixins.
+To modify colors values or to add new sequential scales, go to `tokens/global/`.
+If you want to modify the current theme or create a new one, head to the `tokens/themes/`.
+For modifying generated CSS variables, leverage SASS functions and mixins.

 ## Building Themes

-### Light
-- Build theme: `npm run build:tokens -- --theme=light`
+- Install: `npm i`

-### Dark
-- Build theme: `npm run build:tokens -- --theme=dark`
+- Build: `npm run build`

-Get a Figma copy for Sargam colors [light](https://www.figma.com/community/file/1161992682973418812) theme.

 ## Decision Variables